Vadskye/Rise/docs/standard_effects.md

   * Deal std -1d in std range and apply r1 condition
   * r3 condition in close range
 * AOE:
+  * Heal two hit points to ally in Med range
   * Deal std to all within Huge/10 line from you
   * Deal std to all within Huge cone from you
   * Deal std to enemies within Large radius from you